 23. Get a Makeup Organizer

 When I moved into a dorm, I quickly learned that I needed a makeup organizer.
-There isn’t really a designated cosmetic area in dorms, and most don’t have their own bathroom.
-Getting a simple mirror and makeup organizer or a makeup tote is a good way to keep your makeup organized in a limited space.
-I still use my makeup organizer from college now that I live on my own!
+There isn’t really a designated cosmetic vanity in dorms, and most don’t have their own bathroom.

 24. Use Sticky Tack + Binder Clip or Clothes Hanger to Hang Art